-So Which Cricut Machine is Best for Beginners?
+So Which is the Best Cricut to Buy for Beginners?

 So as you can see all of the Cricut Machines use the same design software.
 All of the Cricuts also use the same cut mats and the same controls.
 If you get one of the 3 series machines you can cut without a cut mat.
 But The same basic procedure is used for cutting designs with each Cricut Machine.

 It’s not that one Cricut machine is best for beginners over another, it comes down to what you want your Cricut to do.